kkaleidoskull/kkaleidoskull/README.md

 while i dont really have a dni, i want "freeshippers", pro-harassment antis and radqueers to stay away from me

-shipcourse dni. im not a system, and dont know my stance on any of that
+syscourse dni. im not a system, and dont know my stance on any of that